appgardenstudios/hyaline/www/content/security.md

 All secrets are stored in your GitHub repository's secret management system and never exposed in logs or artifacts.

-When working with remote repositories, Hyaline supports:
+When working with remote repositories, Hyaline supports either ssh key or http authentication.

-- SSH key authentication for git repositories
-- HTTP authentication for private repositories

 ## From Scratch Model